 - Other Drug Abuse or Dependence

 The purple dashed line represents the median, or middle, of all values reported.

-This measure reports on the percentage of adults age 18 and older with a new episode of AOD dependence who (1) initiated timely treatment through an inpatient AOD admission, outpatient visit, intensive outpatient encounter or partial hospitalization, telehealth, or medication treatment within 14 days of diagnosis (initiation rate) and (2) initiated treatment and had two or more additional AOD services within 34 days of the initial visit (engagement rate).
+This measure reports state performance on the percentage of adults age 18 and older with a new episode of AOD abuse or dependence who (1) initiated timely treatment through an inpatient AOD admission, outpatient visit, intensive outpatient encounter or partial hospitalization, telehealth, or medication treatment within 14 days of the diagnosis (initiation rate) and (2) initiated treatment and had two or more additional AOD services or medication treatment within 34 days of the initial visit (engagement rate).

 States voluntarily report on Initiation and Engagement of Alcohol and Other Drug Abuse or Dependence Treatment (IET-AD) as part of the Core Set of Adult Health Care Quality Measures.
 These data show performance rates for states that voluntarily reported the measure using Adult Core Set measure specifications.